BYU rolls past Navy 55-3 in season-opener with no fans

 Navy went 11-2 last year and led the nation in rushing, averaging 360.5 yards per game with Malcolm Perry running the offense.
 Perry is now with the Dolphins, and his successor at quarterback, senior Dalen Morris, rushed for two yards on seven carries before being pulled with the score 38-0.

+“We challenged our team to be physical and I’m glad that showed up,” Sitake said.
+“It was just a great thing to see as a head coach.”

-BYU finished with 580 yards and Navy could muster only 149 — the second-lowest total in coach Ken Niumatalolo’s 13 years at the school.
+BYU finished with 580 yards and Navy could muster only 149 — the second-lowest total in Niumatalolo’s 13 years at the school.
 It was also the team’s most lopsided defeat under his direction.

+“You ever see us play like that before?
+You hope that it doesn’t turn out like that, but there was a lot of concern,” Niumatalolo said.
+“The last time we tackled anybody was the bowl game, nine months ago.
+I made a decision on the safety side of it, and we were weren’t prepared.”

 The contrast in the teams was demonstrated during the first two series.
 Navy ran three times before punting, and on the Cougars’ first play, Wilson launched long pass to Gunner Romney that fell incomplete.